rxdu/fall_risk_project_ros/README.md

 Just for convenience:

 a.
-Based on startup_online.launch, if you also want amcl navigation node running, launch
+If you want to launch startup_online.launch and start amcl navigation node at the same time, launch

 ```
 roslaunch fallrisk_bringup startup_online_nav.launch
 ```

 b.
-Based on startup_online.launch, if you also want gmapping node running, launch
+If you want to launch startup_online.launch and start gmapping node at the same time, launch

 ```
 roslaunch fallrisk_bringup startup_online_map.launch